 As a sauce: It adds so much flavor when used on cooked vegetables and meats.

 Marinade for fish, chicken, or beef: to add more flavor.
+This dressing would be a great marinade for my delicious Milanesa Steak!
 Just don't marinade for too long.
 Since it's an acidic dressing, it could cause the surface of the meat to become mushy over time.
 Here's an article about acidic marinades that talks more about it.

 Storage